confluentinc/event-streaming-patterns/docs/event-processing/event-processing-application.md

 ---
 seo:
   title: Event Processing Application
-  description: An Event Processing Application is composed of one or more connected Event Processors, which form a processing topology to continuously process for data in event streams and tables.
+  description: An Event Processing Application is composed of one or more connected Event Processors, which form a processing topology to continuously process data in event streams and tables.
 ---

 # Event Processing Application